 To charge these devices when the computer is off or in hibernation mode, and the computer is not connected to ac power, do the following:

-- 1. Start the Lenovo Vantage program from the Start menu. - 2.
-Click Hardware Settings → Power. - 3.
+- 1. Start the Lenovo Vantage program.
+See "Accessing Lenovo programs" on page 13. - 2.
+Click Hardware Settings $\rightarrow$ Power. - 3.
 Locate the Always On USB section and follow the instructions on the screen to make your preferred setting.